anchore/syft/README.md

 file:path/to/yourproject/file            read directly from a path on disk (any single file) registry:yourrepo/yourimage:tag          pull image directly from a registry (no container runtime required)
 ```

+You can also update source location via the config file.
+See [Configuration](#configuration) for more details on setting this up.

+ Simply update the syft config with `default-image-pull-source` to specify which source to use by default.

 #### Default Cataloger Configuration by scan type